xmengkinaxis/CPP/System Design Interview Checklist.md

 every building block in system design has functional and nonfunctional requirements that must be met.

 ### Load Balancers

 Evenly distributing the computational load allows for faster response times and the capacity for more web traffic.

-* Scaling: Load balancers facilitate scaling, either up or down, by disguising changes made to the number of servers.
+- Scaling: Load balancers facilitate scaling, either up or down, by disguising changes made to the number of servers.
-* Availability: By dividing requests, load balancers maintain availability of the system even in the event of a server outage.
+- Availability: By dividing requests, load balancers maintain availability of the system even in the event of a server outage.
-* Performance: Directing requests to servers with low traffic decreases response time for the end user.
+- Performance: Directing requests to servers with low traffic decreases response time for the end user.

+Load balancers are the unsung heroes of scalable systems — distributing incoming traffic, boosting reliability, and ensuring performance stays smooth, even when demand spikes.

 ### Key Value Stores
 Similar to Hash table or dictionaries.
 Store information as a pair in the Key and Value format, for easy retrieval.
 Distributed hash tables (DHT).